Automattic/woocommerce-payments/tests/e2e/README.md

 <br>

+For running E2E tests on an Atomic site:

+`E2E_GROUP=atomic npm run test:e2e-dev -- --NODE_ENV=atomic`

+Note that, at the moment, we are only able to run a subset of the regular E2E tests.

 ## Writing tests

 Package `@woocommerce/e2e-environment` overrides `it` method to attach custom reporter for failed tests.
 It is important to write test cases within `it()` rather than `test()` function to make sure failed tests are reported to Slack channel.

 ## Debugging tests

 Create file `local.env` inside `tests/e2e/config` folder and set `E2E_DEBUG=true` env variable to pause test runner when test fails.

 ## Slack integration